rhysbrettbowen/goog.mvc/README.md

 #### v0.9 ####

 - reworked bind for performance
-- mediator now has once method
+- schema is now an object
+- more tests

 #### v0.8 ####